 Doordash asks customers to tip before their food has arrived.
 The app then presents drivers with a “guaranteed amount” of earnings that includes mileage, base pay, and “some” tips.
 Doordashers will often check the app after delivery to find they’ve made an amount over the guarantee.
 When asked why this might be, one Doordasher mused it’s a way to prevent drivers from accepting only lucrative deliveries.

 Whereas Postmates itemizes each tip received, tips earned through Doordash are a bit of a “mystery,” according to one driver I spoke with.
 He believes tips function in a way similar to how front-of-the-house wait-staff earn tips.
 If you’re stuffed, he claims, Doordash will make up the difference to maintain a minimum pay.
 On the flip side, if you receive a large tip,

-Doordash will let it cover the bulk of your payment for delivery.
+Doordash will let it cover the bulk of your delivery payment.